Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Threats to Validity

 \textbf{Threats to \emph{external validity}} relate to the generalisability of our findings.
-Our analysis focuses on Python-based repositories, which may limit applicability to other ecosystems; however, Python currently dominates agentic AI development and deployment.
-To improve representativeness, we employed stratified sampling across four repository types (frameworks, libraries, tools, and applications).
-Additionally, we restricted selection to repositories with more than 1{,}000 stars and at least 30 issues, favouring mature, actively maintained projects over short-lived experimental artifacts.
+The study focuses on Python-based repositories, which may limit applicability to other programming ecosystems.
+However, Python currently dominates agentic AI development due to the availability of major LLM frameworks and tooling.
+Our dataset is also limited to GitHub repositories, which may not fully represent industrial deployments or proprietary systems.
+To improve representativeness, we employed stratified sampling across four repository types (frameworks, libraries, tools, and applications), as per existing literature~\cite{kim2021denchmark} and restricted selection to repositories with more than 1{,}000 stars and at least 30 issues, favouring mature and actively maintained projects.
+To ensure transparency and reproducibility, we have made our dataset and replication package publicly available~\cite{replicationpackage}.